lukekevin/CluCHIME/README.md

 The intensity-analysis utils library was developed by Dr. Shriharsh Tendulkar et al at CHIME/FRB Collaboration.

-Along with the required codes for Msc theses, in the recent added folder 'utils' I have added a collection of various useful codes I have made for radio astronomy data analysis.

 ## Requirments
 For running CluCHIME library successfully you will  need